howardkyu/Lightrail-API-V2-Docs/docs/home.md

 **ValueStores:** Value stored in Lightrail, whether it represents a gift card, account credits or points, or a promotional offer for a discount, are stored as ValueStores.
 Different types of value are represented by modifying the properties of ValueStores.

-The way ValueStores are passed into the `sources` property of the `orders` resource depends on what type of value it is.
+The way ValueStores are passed into the `sources` property of the order depends on the `access` property of the ValueStore.
+There are four different `access` types.

 **`customerId`:** Some value may be attached directly to a Customer (see the [create customer documentation](https://lightrailapi.docs.apiary.io/#reference/0/customers/create-customer) for details on creating `Customers`).
 For example account credits or promotions are commonly attached directly to a Customer.